Isaiah House

 How does Isaiah House spend its money?

 Isaiah House directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Isaiah House tax-deductible?